Digital footprint: Children

 Generation Alpha will not be the first generation born into the internet world.
-As such, a children's digital footprint is becoming more significant than ever before and their consequences may be unclear.
-Due to parenting enthusiasm, an increasing amount of parents will create social media accounts for their children at a young age, sometimes even before they are born.
+As such, a child's digital footprint is becoming more significant than ever before and their consequences may be unclear.
+As a result of parenting enthusiasm, an increasing amount of parents will create social media accounts for their children at a young age, sometimes even before they are born.
 Parents may post up to 13,000 photos of a child on social media in their celebratory state before their teen years of everyday life or birthday celebrations.
 Furthermore, these children are predicted to post 70,000 times online on their own by 18.
 The advent of posting on social media creates many opportunities to gather data from minors.
 Since an identity's basic components contain a name, birth date, and address, these children are susceptible to identity theft.
 While parents may assume that privacy settings may prevent children's photos and data from being exposed, they also have to trust that their followers will not be compromised.
 Outsiders may take the images to pose as these children's parents or post the content publicly.
 For example, during the Facebook-Cambridge Analytica data scandal, friends of friends leaked data to data miners.
-Due presence of children on social media, their privacy may be at risk.
+Due to the child's presence on social media, their privacy may be at risk.